UK's Farage tries to harness COVID lockdown anger to take on PM Johnson | Politics

 Nigel Farage, the British politician who helped force a Brexit referendum and successfully campaigned to leave the European Union, will fight Prime Minister Boris Johnson's COVID-19 lockdown by recasting his small Brexit Party as Reform UK.

 Cast by his supporters as the godfather of Brexit, Farage said Johnson had terrified the United Kingdom into submission over COVID-19 and squandered vast amounts of taxpayers' money while holding out hopes of a "miraculous" vaccine.
-"The single most pressing issue is the government's woeful response to coronavirus," Farage and Brexit Party chairman Richard Tice said in a joint article in The Daily Telegraph.
+"What we've seen in this pandemic I think is a total failure of leadership at almost every level," Brexit Party leader Farage told Talk Radio from Pennsylvania.

-"Ministers have lost touch with a nation divided between the terrified and the furious.
-The debate over how to respond to COVID is becoming even more toxic than that over Brexit."
+"What about the millions of people out there running their own businesses?
+This second lockdown is the death knell economically for many of those people," Farage said.
 Johnson on Saturday ordered England back into a national lockdown from Thursday morning after the United Kingdom passed the milestone of one million COVID-19 cases and a second wave of infections threatened to overwhelm the health service.

 The United Kingdom, which has the biggest official death toll in Europe from COVID-19, is grappling with more than 20,000 new coronavirus cases a day and scientists have warned the "worst case" scenario of 80,000 dead could be exceeded.
 Farage, a former commodities trader, has transformed British politics over the past decade by poaching Conservative voters to force a succession of prime ministers toward ever tougher positions on Europe.